Mexico to earn royalty on light bulb carbon credits

-MELBOURNE Mexico will earn a royalty on carbon credits generated from energy-saving light bulbs through a world-first deal that could pave the way for other developing countries to fund emissions cuts, the investor said on Monday.
+MELBOURNE Nov 7 Mexico will earn a royalty on carbon credits generated from energy-saving light bulbs through a world first deal that could pave the way for other developing countries to fund emissions cuts, the investors said on Monday.

-Under the project, an Australian company, Cool nrg International, advised by Bank of America Merrill Lynch, will distribute 45 million energy efficient lightbulbs supplied by Philips Electronics to 6.5 million low-income households in Mexico City.
+Under the project, an Australian company, Cool nrg International, backed by Bank of America Merrill Lynch , will distribute 45 million energy efficient lightbulbs supplied by Philips Electronics to 6.5 million low-income households in Mexico City.

 The deal was announced on the sidelines of a carbon conference in Melbourne.

-Every tonne of CO2 saved will generate a credit, or certified emission reduction (CER), which Cool nrg and Merrill Lynch will sell to companies in rich nations, such as those in Australia which face a A$23 a tonne carbon tax from mid-2012 under legislation due to be passed on Tuesday.
+Every tonne of carbon dioxide saved will generate a credit, or certified emission reductions (CER), which Cool nrg will sell to companies in rich nations, such as those in Australia which face a A$23 a tonne carbon tax from mid-2012 under legislation due to be passed on Tuesday.

 CERs traded on the secondary market in Europe closed on Friday at 6.50 euros ($9).